Motorway Services Online

 Historically, motorway services were arranged entirely by the government, which has created a fairly organised system.
 A-road services have been left entirely to the free market, which has created a complicated mess.

 Circular 01/2022 states that non-motorway trunk roads should have a service area at least every 30 minutes driving time, but it adds that facilities for HGVs should be available at least every 20 minutes.
-As cars tend to be the most popular users, in practice this is likely to mean that developers will push for a full service area every 20 minutes.
+As cars tend to be the most profitable visitors, in practice this is likely to mean that developers will push for a full service area every 20 minutes.

 Unlike previous policies, the 2022 spacing rule applies to all trunk roads, including trunk urban A-roads.
 In fact, by basing the rule around journey time, the policy calls for more frequent facilities on urban and suburban roads.
 Previous policies have stated every 14 miles or 30 minutes (Circular 02/2013), or 12-25 miles (1974 DoE statement; PPG13 1994), but excluding all roads with a speed limit of 40mph or less, or places where there are several rival establishments close by.
 In practice, most trunk urban A-roads were de-trunked during the early 2000s, but there are still plenty of slow ones.